Conditions Reference

 If [Not] UserExists <UserName> Then

-Tests if specified Active Directory user account exists.
+Tests if the specified Active Directory user account exists.
 Domain is by default the domain of the logged on user, to specify another domain, use <Domain>\<UserName>.

 Example: If UserExists AcmeUser Then